 People often fail to appreciate that dividends can be (and have been) cut.
 Companies sometimes decide to reduce or eliminate their dividends during difficult economic times or due to poor company performance.
 This could lead to significant declines in stock prices, as has happened to many financial and energy firms during economic downturns.
 In 2020, during the height of the pandemic, global dividends fell by $220 billion – or 12% of total global dividends.

-Beyond their outperformance in 2022, dividend stocks are perennially popular despite evidence to the contrary.
-But why?
+Dividend stocks especially received a lot of buzz due to their outperformance in 2022.
+But dividend stocks are perennially popular despite evidence to the contrary.
+Why?
 Perhaps it is easier to conceptualize dividends than to think about selling shares.
 One can imagine people failing to realize that a stock’s price declines by the exact amount of the dividend that has just been paid.
 Comparing the two examples in Exhibit 3 below, you can see that whether via dividends or via a sale of shares, both paths are mathematically identical.

 Staying the Investment Strategy Course